 (B) The app is not compatible with Blackberry devices.
 It seems that Crossway has completely ignored the Blackberry camp.

 (C) Most of us prefer using different colors to highlight our favorite references.
 (Like dark green for verses that talk about God’s authority, Royal blue to highlight verses that talk about God and so on.)
 This app, however, supports only one color.

 (D) Not integrated with the Cloud.
 Therefore users can not log in to their online ESV account or sync notes across devices.

 (E) It crashes.
 This seems to be an issue with cashing because the problem disappears after the first launch and returns only if I clean the cache.
 Not a very big issue because it doesn’t crash all the time.

 Although it lacks some of the most basic features and there’s room for improvements the user-friendly interface is a huge plus factor.
 Overall it’s a very good app and worth a try.
-Besides it’s free.
-Please check the screenshots below, in case you want to have a sneak peak without actually installing it.
+Besides, it’s free.
+Please check the screenshots below, in case you want to have a sneak peek without actually installing it.
 Go here to download it for Android.

 (If this blog post was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)